 If cavities aren't treated, they get larger and affect deeper layers of your teeth.
-Regular dental visits and good brushing and flossing habits are your best protection against cavities and tooth decay.
+Regular dental visits and good brushing and flossing habits are the best ways to protect your teeth from cavities.

-- Tooth sensitivity
+- Tooth sensitivity.

-- Mild to sharp pain when eating or drinking something sweet, hot or cold
+- Mild to sharp pain when eating or drinking something sweet, hot or cold.

-- Visible holes or pits in your teeth
+- Holes or pits in your teeth that you can see.

-- Brown, black or white staining on any surface of a tooth
+- Brown, black or white staining on any surface of a tooth.

-- Pain when you bite down
+- Pain when you bite down.

 When to see a dentist

 Cavities and tooth decay are so common that you may not take them seriously.
 And you may think that it doesn't matter if children get cavities in their baby teeth.
-However, cavities and tooth decay can have serious and lasting complications, even for children who don't have their permanent teeth yet.
+But cavities and tooth decay can have serious and lasting complications, even for children who don't have their permanent teeth yet.

 Complications of cavities may include:

-- Swelling or pus around a tooth
+- Swelling or pus around a tooth.

-- Damage or broken teeth
+- Damage or broken teeth.

-- Chewing problems
+- Chewing problems.

-- Positioning shifts of teeth after tooth loss
+- Positioning shifts of teeth after tooth loss.

 - Visit your dentist regularly.
 Get professional teeth cleanings and regular oral exams, which can help prevent problems or spot them early.
 Your dentist can recommend a schedule that's best for you.

 - Consider dental sealants.
 A sealant is a protective plastic coating applied to the chewing surface of back teeth.
 It seals off grooves and crannies that tend to collect food, protecting tooth enamel from plaque and acid.
-The Centers for Disease Control and Prevention (CDC) recommends sealants for all school-age children.
+The Centers for Disease Control and Prevention recommends sealants for all school-age children.
 Sealants may last for several years before they need to be replaced, but they need to be checked regularly.

 - Eat tooth-healthy foods.
 Some foods and beverages are better for your teeth than others.
 Avoid foods that get stuck in grooves and pits of your teeth for long periods, or brush soon after eating them.
-However, foods such as fresh fruits and vegetables increase saliva flow, and unsweetened coffee, tea and sugar-free gum help wash away food particles.
+Foods such as fresh fruits and vegetables increase saliva flow, and unsweetened coffee, tea and sugar-free gum help wash away food particles.